AnouarAdel/DamagedPackagesDEDECTOR/README.md

+# Damaged Packages Detector

-The Damaged Packages Detector is an AI-powered web application designed to classify and predict whether a package is damaged based on uploaded images.
-It leverages deep learning models to analyze the visual features of package images and classify them as either damaged or not damaged.
-The app is built using Flask for the backend, and it employs a ResNet model for image classification.
+The **Damaged Packages Detector** is an AI-driven web application that accurately classifies and predicts package conditions based on uploaded images.
+By leveraging cutting-edge deep learning models, this app ensures reliable detection of damaged packages to streamline logistics and quality control processes.

+This project was developed as part of the **InnovPost Hackathon 2024**, competing in the **Computer Vision/AI Track**.

-Features
+## Key Features
-Upload Images: Users can upload images of packages for damage detection.
+- **Image Upload:** Users can effortlessly upload images of packages for damage evaluation.
-Damage Prediction: The system predicts whether a package is damaged or not based on the uploaded image.
+- **Damage Prediction:** Instantly predicts whether a package is damaged or intact based on the uploaded image.
-AI Model: Uses a pre-trained ResNet model to classify images.
+- **Advanced AI Model:** Powered by a pre-trained ResNet-34 model for high-accuracy image classification.
-User-Friendly Interface: Simple web interface to easily upload images and get results.
+- **Intuitive Interface:** A user-friendly web interface for seamless interaction and results display.

-Technologies Used
+## Technologies Used
-Frontend: nextjs, CSS, tailwindcss(with Flask template rendering)
+### Frontend:
+- **Next.js**: For a dynamic and responsive web application.
+- **CSS** and **TailwindCSS**: Styling to ensure a sleek, modern design (integrated with Flask template rendering).

-Backend: Python, Flask
+### Backend:
-Machine Learning Model: ResNet-34 (Pre-trained model for damage classification) Model Storage: tensorflow for loading the machine learning model
+- **Python** and **Flask**: A robust and lightweight backend framework for API and server-side logic.

+### Machine Learning Model:
+- **ResNet-34:** A pre-trained convolutional neural network tailored for damage classification tasks.
+- **TensorFlow:** For efficient model loading and prediction.

+### API:
-API: Flask-based REST API for handling requests and predictions
+- **Flask-based REST API:** Handles requests and delivers precise damage predictions.

-Deployment: The application is ready to be deployed on a cloud platform such as Heroku, AWS, or DigitalOcean.
+### Deployment:
+- Ready for cloud platforms like **Heroku**, **AWS**, or **DigitalOcean**, enabling scalable and efficient operations.